willianholtz/EmulationStation-Desktop/README.md

 ---

-### Why use `--home`?
+## 🧠 Why use `--home`?

-By default, ES-DE stores data in multiple locations inside the user’s home directory.
-This can quickly become disorganized.
+By default, ES-DE spreads files across multiple locations in your home directory.

 Using: